ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 <a name="manifest"></a>
 ## Manifest

-A Manifest upload can be composed of a collection of one file type or a mixture of them, excepting EPUBs.
+A Manifest upload can be composed of a collection of one file type or a mixture of them—excepting EPUBs.
 Thus, it is possible to create a single Manifold text from one or more Google Docs, Word files (saved in the DOCX format), Markdown files, or HTML files: different file types and sources combined to form one whole.

 ![Manifest Strategy](/docs/assets/projects/strategy-manifest.png)